dwrobel/flatcam/README.md

 =================================================

+3.02.2020

+- modified Spinbox and DoubleSpinbox Custom UI elements such that they issue a warning status message when the typed value is out of range

 2.02.2020

 - fixed issue #376 where the V-Shape parameters from Gerber UI are not transferred to the resulting Geometry object if the 'combine' checkbox is not checked in the Gerber UI